Get PyPortal

 In this example, we show how to change cell-marker annotation (CMA) classes.
 Sometimes, pathologists create CMAs with wrong classes, and down- and uploading them with a class mapping is a good way to fix this:

-- Download cell-markers:
+Download cell-markers:

 In the CP Portal, CMAs do not have class names, but a list of class dictionaries with class ID and rating or intensity score.
 During download to XML and GeoJSON files, PyPortal generates class names based on the class dictionaries.

 Examples: Cell-markers with class CD8 and rating "negative" are downloaded with class name "CD8-ne".
-Class FOXP3 and intensity score "1+" becomes "FOXP3-1+". "positive" CMAs get no suffix, so a "positive" PD1 CMA becomes just "PD1". - Upload downloaded CMAs with class mapping:
+Class FOXP3 and intensity score "1+" becomes "FOXP3-1+". "positive" CMAs get no suffix, so a "positive" PD1 CMA becomes just "PD1". -

 During annotation upload, PyPortal allows assigning new Portal class dictionaries based on the class names in the annotation XML or GeoJSON files.